hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It's NOT designed for developers
 - It lets create a stack of resources with layers
 - It manages resources as a unit
+- It uses IAM permissions to interact with different components of AWS

 </details>